Uber driver fatally shot while trying to fight off carjacker in North Lawndale, family says

 "Every single person Javy came in contact with knew the kind of father that he was," Ramos said.
 "He lived for his daughter.
 His joy was his daughter."

-Known as Javy to friends, his family said the entrepreneur was trying to better himself especially after recovering from a brain aneurysm he had a few years ago.
+Known as Javy to friends, his family said the entrepreneur was trying to better himself, especially after recovering from a brain aneurysm he had a few years ago.

-And while a close-knit community of those who knew and loved Javier Ramos mourn his death, they also don't want his violent passing to be in vain.
+And while a close-knit community of those who knew and loved Ramos mourn his death, they also don't want his violent passing to be in vain.

-"This could have been anyone's brother, anyone's son, anyone's father, anyone's cousin," Ramos said.
+"This could have been anyone's brother, anyone's son, anyone's father, anyone's cousin," Hortencia Ramos said.

 Chicago police are still investigating.